Frequently Asked Questions

 How do I find a good program?

-There are programs at other reputable institutions that are accredited through agencies such as the Council on Education for Public Health (CEPH) and the Association to Advance Collegiate Schools of Business (AACSB), but CAHME is the only organization recognized by the Council for Higher Education Accreditation and the U.S. Department of Education to specifically accredit programs in healthcare management education.
+There are programs at other reputable institutions that are accredited through agencies such as the Council on Education for Public Health and the Association to Advance Collegiate Schools of Business, but CAHME is the only organization recognized by the Council for Higher Education Accreditation and the U.S. Department of Education to specifically accredit programs in healthcare management education.
 The WVU School of Public Health is the only accredited public health program in the state, fully accredited by the Council on Education for Public Health.

 "Fit" is also key.

 In addition to accreditation, it is most important to find a program where you feel that you fit.
-National rankings are alluring, but can be deceptive.
+National rankings are alluring but can be deceptive.
 Often the culture in the program or larger class sizes are not as conducive to student development or collegiality as you might want.
 As you explore potential programs, consider the following:

 • Where you will be living and working;

-• The faculty and current students - take advantage of opportunities to talk with them and ask questions.
+• The faculty and current students -- take advantage of opportunities to talk with them and ask questions.